networknext/terraform-provider-networknext/docs/data-sources/buyers.md

 <a id="nestedatt--buyers"></a>
 ### Nested Schema for `buyers`

+Optional:

+- `debug` (Boolean) If true then additional debug information is displayed in the network next client to assist with debugging.
+- `live` (Boolean) If true then the buyer is live and can use network next.

 Read-Only:

-- `customer_id` (Number) The id of the customer this buyer is linked to.
 - `id` (Number) The id of the buyer.
 Automatically generated when buyers are created.
 - `name` (String) The name of the buyer.
-For example, "riot", "valve" or "respawn"
+For example, "Riot Games", "Valve" or "Respawn Entertainment"
 - `public_key_base64` (String) The buyer public key base64 string.
 To generate a keypair run 'keygen' in the SDK.
 Keep the private portion secret, and paste the public key into this field for the buyer.
 - `route_shader_id` (Number) The id of the route shader for this buyer.
 The route shader configures when to accelerate traffic for this buyer.